-It’s basically a two-week window to bring in your old car seat and get a coupon for 20% off a new car seat, booster, base or travel system.
+That means you still have a 10-day window to bring in your old car seat and get a coupon for 20% off a new car seat, booster, base or travel system.
 You can use the coupon in stores or online until Oct.
 7.

 The Car Seat Cycle of Life

-These car seat trade-ins are especially useful because at some point, your child will outgrow their current car seat, or it’ll expire.
+These car seat trade-ins are especially useful because there will come a time when your child outgrows their current car seat or it expires.

-The federal government offers car seat guidelines based on your child’s age and weight.
+The federal government offers car seat guidelines based on age and weight.
 Here are some useful guidelines: